Cho Oyu

-Just a few kilometres west of Cho Oyu is Nangpa La (5,716m/18,753 ft), a glaciated pass that serves as the main trading route between the Tibetans and the Khumbu's Sherpas.
+Just a few kilometres west of Cho Oyu is Nangpa La (5,716 m), a glaciated pass that serves as the main trading route between the Tibetans and the Khumbu's Sherpas.
 This pass separates the Khumbu and Rolwaling Himalayas.
 Due to its proximity to this pass and the generally moderate slopes of the standard northwest ridge route, Cho Oyu is considered the easiest 8,000 metre peak to climb.
 It is a popular objective for professionally guided parties.

 Height

 Cho Oyu's height was originally measured at 26,750 ft and at the time of the first ascent it was considered the 7th highest mountain on earth, after Dhaulagiri at 8,167 m (Manaslu, now 8,156 m, was also estimated lower at 26,658 ft).
 A 1984 estimate of 8,201 m made it move up to sixth place.
 New measurements made in 1996 by the Government of Nepal Survey Department and the Finnish Meteorological Institute in preparation for the Nepal Topographic Maps put the height at 8,188 m, one remarkably similar to the 26,867 ft used by Edmund Hillary in his 1955 book High Adventure.